 The act is intended to protect Californians from exposure from the products brought into their homes, and from exposure when visiting places of business.
 Warnings can be commonly seen in the following places:

 - posted signs in a building

 - posted signs in a rental property

-While the intention of the act is to protect public safety, and can certainly be seen as a noble initiative, the practical application of the act for businesses is very difficult and has lead to a lot of consumer confusion.
+While the intention of protecting public safety can certainly be seen as a noble initiative, the practical application of the act for businesses is very difficult and has lead to a lot of consumer confusion.

 The heart of the issue is around testing and toxic level determination.
 The act leaves it to businesses to decide if the product they produce, or their business environment exceeds the allowable level of any 1 of the 900 chemicals on the list.
 For the vast majority of businesses, it is completely impractical for them to test their product, or their business environment, for levels of each of the 900 chemicals, so they are left with a moral and legal dilemma.
 If they choose not to label their product with a warning, and their product or business environment does in fact exceed the allowable levels of one or more of the listed chemicals, they are legally exposed and can be subject to litigation.
 Another option for businesses is to simply label all products or environments with the warning, thus preventing any legal action should their product or environment be found to be in excess of the maximum levels.
 Since testing is so expensive, and in some cases barely possible, the vast majority of businesses choose to label everything.
 It ends up being the least costly and most practical approach.

 So Californians have become used to seeing warnings are on pretty much every product they buy, and in most places of business: things like warnings in clothing stores that some of the clothes being sold may contain chemicals in excess of the act, or in parking garages where car exhaust may collect (yes, that's on the list too!).